LLNL/MacPatch-AutoPKG/Readme.md

 This processor adds the ability to upload AutoPkg packages to a MacPatch server.

 #### MacPatchImporterProcessor
 The MacPatchImporterProcessor recipe is an AutoPkg ["shared recipe processor"](https://github.com/autopkg/autopkg/wiki/Processor-Locations#shared-recipe-processors).
 It's a "stub" recipe that makes the MacPatchImporter processor available to your other recipes.
-The other other ".macpatch" recipes in this repo use that stub to access the "MacPatchImporterProcessor.py" processor.
+The other ".macpatch" recipes in this repo use that stub to access the "MacPatchImporterProcessor.py" processor.

 #### Setup
 It's best to use [overrides](https://github.com/autopkg/autopkg/wiki/Recipe-Overrides) to set the recipe values for your specific environment.
 At the very least you will need to override the MacPatch server address and username/password for the webservice.
 But feel free to override any of the other recipe inputs as needed.